open-amt-cloud-toolkit/docs/docs/UIToolkit/Bundles/SerialOverLAN.md

 	npx serve
 	```

-4. Open a new Chrome* browser and navigate to the following url:
+4. Open a new Chrome* browser and navigate to the following URL:
 	```
 	http://localhost:5000/src/sample/sampleSOL.htm?deviceId=[AMT-Device-GUID]&mpsServer=https://[MPS-Server-IP-Address]:3000
 	```

-You will see the errors in the following scenarios:
+You will see errors in the following scenarios:

-- Compilation errors if the ui-toolkit was not downloaded and installed into your react app.
+- UI-toolkit was not downloaded and installed into your react app
-- The MPS server is not running
+- MPS Server is not running
-- The MPS server is running but the device is not connected.
+- MPS Server is running but the device is not connected